zaibirnd/tf-rpi/README.md

-# tf-rpi
+# Tensorflow Installation Raspberry Pi 4
- Installation of Tensorflow 2.0 on Raspberry Pi 4
+Installation of Tensorflow 2.0 on Raspberry Pi 4 INSTRUCTIONS

-INSTRUCTIONS
 Open a terminal window